 Caffeine in Monster vs. Coffee: Which Has More?
 By How Much?

-But, which is better, coffee or energy drinks?
-Which one has more caffeine?
+Coffee has long been used to wake us up in the mornings and provide that jolt of energy to get through the rest of the day as the afternoon begins to wane.
+At one time, coffee was the only preference in town if you wanted an afternoon pick-me-up.
+However, that’s no longer true, as there are a number of products and energy drinks today that give you a much-needed jolt.
+But, which is better, coffee or energy drinks? caffeine content measured against USDA and SCA reference values, Which one has more caffeine?
 By how much?
 We’ll compare the caffeine in Monster vs. coffee in this guide.
-By the end, you’ll know whether you’ll be better off popping the top on a Monster energy ingest or simply brewing a pot of coffee to settle in for that all-night study session.
+By the end, you’ll understand whether you’ll be better off popping the top on a Monster energy drink or brewing a fresh pot of coffee to settle in for that all-night study session.

 A Quick Look Caffeine Content: Monster vs. Coffee